ar-51/ar-51.github.io/docs/New Unreal Project/htc vive - streaming with openxr.md

 ## Create a new level
 File -> New Level -> Basic

-## Be sure to set the visablity of the plugins to True
+## Be sure to set the visibility of the plugins to True
 In the Content Browser window.
 Select settings and enable "Show Plugin Content"

 ## Drag the AR51 SDK Blueprint into the current level